juji-io/docs/docs/api.md

 website, a third-party mobile application, or an embodied AI agent.

-For example, developers can use the Juji Cognitive Chat API to rapidly create an AI chatbot in the healthcare wellness domain, which will gather memeber data naturally in a chat and feeds the data to the Juji Psychographic API for analysis.
-The AI chatbot can then use the inferred psychographics to deliver hyper-personalized wellness guidance.
+For example, developers can use the Juji Cognitive Chat API to rapidly create an AI chatbot in the healthcare wellness domain, which will gather memeber data naturally in a conversation and feeds the data to the Juji Psychographic API for analysis.
+The AI chatbot can then use the inferred psychographics to deliver hyper-personalized wellness guidance in the same conversation.

 ## Authentication